Analytic continuation: Initial discussion

 on all of V. This is because F1 − F2 is an analytic function which vanishes on the open, connected domain U of f and hence must vanish on its entire domain.
 This follows directly from the identity theorem for holomorphic functions.

 Applications

 A common way to define functions in complex analysis proceeds by first specifying the function on a small domain only, and then extending it by analytic continuation.

 In practice, this continuation is often done by first establishing some functional equation on the small domain and then using this equation to extend the domain.
 Examples are the Riemann zeta function and the gamma function.

 The concept of a universal cover was first developed to define a natural domain for the analytic continuation of an analytic function.
 The idea of finding the maximal analytic continuation of a function in turn led to the development of the idea of Riemann surfaces.

-Analytic continuation is used in Riemannian manifolds, solutions of Einstein's equations.
-For example, the analytic continuation of Schwarzschild coordinates into Kruskal–Szekeres coordinates.
+Analytic continuation is used in Riemannian manifolds, in the context of solutions of Einstein's equations.
+For example, Schwarzschild coordinates can be analytically continued into Kruskal–Szekeres coordinates.